Agoric/documentation/main/getting-started/README.md

 cd demo
 ```
 `init` creates a folder with the name you specify and copies over all
 the files you might need.

+### 2. Installing the dependencies
 Next, let's install the necessary JavaScript packages and Go
 dependencies.
 This step might take a while.
 We use Go on our testnet,
 so this step is preparing for the near future in which we use this
 tutorial to run on our testnet.

 ```sh
 # Install Javascript/Go dependencies.
 agoric install
 ```

+### 3. Launching the Agoric server
 Next, let's start up the Agoric VM.
 This creates the "vats" in which
 our smart contract code will be run.

 ```sh
 # Run the local vat machine.
 agoric start
 ```

+### 4. Installing a contract
 Let's deploy our dapp on the Agoric VM.
 ```sh
 # Install your smart contract and web api (can be done separately)
 agoric deploy ./contract/deploy.js ./api/deploy.js